redfin/react-server/packages/react-server/docs/why-react-server.md

   potentially even help overcome TCP slowstart.

-* **Server push of API endpoints**: In the current version of `react-server`, the backend API results are sent down in a client-side cache, as noted above.
-That cache is implemented as an inline `<script>` tag in the HTML page, and it works, but it could be better.
+* **Server push of API endpoints**: In the current version of `react-server`, the backend API results are sent down in a data bundle, as noted above.
+That bundle is implemented as an inline `<script>` tag in the HTML page, and it works, but it could be better.
 First, it doesn't use the browser cache when an API result is cacheable.
 Second, we currently wait until the end of the page to send down the client-side cache, as we don't